-Please confirm that your portfo the qualification) by ticking eac lio contains the following items (which h box below: n are required in order to complete ord (10 hours minimum during course, · you have provided evidence all testimony): □ r Candidate Learning Record please tide three types of coursework (i.e. docum PC-L5 LEARNING OUTCOME: Work safely, legally and ethically as an independent counsellor Assessment criteria Candidate guidance to criteria Portfolio references Reflect on issues relating to establishing and managing an independent practice Explore issues relating to setting up an independent practice.
+When you have completed your Candidate Learning Record please tick the following box to confirm that you have provided evidence all three types of coursework (i.e. documents, tutor observation and testimony):

+PC-L5 LEARNING OUTCOME: 1.
+Work safely, legally and ethically as an independent counsellor Assessment criteria Candidate guidance to criteria Portfolio references 1.1 Reflect on issues relating to establishing and managing an independent practice Explore issues relating to setting up an independent practice.
 Consider practical aspects including premises, advertising/marketing, insurance, costs/fees, processes for client contact / appointments, record keeping and related systems.
 Show that you understand how independent practice differs from agency practice.
 Reflect on these issues in learning review.
 Prepare counselling information leaflet and action plan for establishing own independent practice.

 1.2 Work within an ethical, legal and professional framework for independent counselling work Have a thorough knowledge of ethical frameworks for counselling, for example the BACP "Ethical Framework for the Counselling Professions", the NCPS "Code of Ethical Practice", the ACC's "Code of Ethics" or another similar framework.
 Explore ethical/legal/professional issues relating to independent practice.
 Recognise responsibilities to clients, employers, the counselling profession and wider society.
 Show that you understand how to protect clients physically and clinically and manage risk in a private practice context.
 Understand the guidance provided in NICE Guideline NG225 and its relevance to independent counselling practice.
 Show awareness of relevant legislation in all aspects of client work including respect for human rights.
-Demonstrate ability to develop and make use of referral routes/other sources of help and/or work collaboratively with other professionals for clients as appropriate. • Communicate the personal and professional limitations of your practice.
-1.3 Respond to and manage ethical dilemmas Reflect on the use of an ethical framework to resolve ethical dilemmas relevant to independent practice.
+Demonstrate ability to develop and make use of referral routes/other sources of help and/or work collaboratively with other professionals for clients as appropriate.
+Communicate the personal and professional 1.3 Respond to and manage ethical dilemmas limitations of your practice.
+Reflect on the use of an ethical framework to resolve ethical dilemmas relevant to independent practice.
 Demonstrate ability to apply an ethical framework to managing ethical dilemmas in client work.
-Evidence understanding in learning review, case discussion and assignments.
-1.4 Research and access appropriate sources of support Explore what resources you need in place to support work as independent counsellor.
+Evidence understanding in learning review, 1.4 Research and access appropriate sources of support case discussion and assignments.
+Explore what resources you need in place to support work as independent counsellor.
 Show how you connect the need to provide a 'holding' environment for your client with your own need for 'being held'.
 Demonstrate ability to draw on appropriate support in independent counselling work.
-LEARNING OUTCOME: Work with complex aspects of the counselling relationship Assessment criteria Candidate guidance to criteria Portfolio references 2.1 Manage the conflicts and demands of working within relational boundaries in independent practice Reflect on the difficulties in managing the boundaries of the counselling relationship in independent practice.
+LEARNING OUTCOME: 2.
+Work with complex aspects of the counselling relationship Assessment criteria Candidate guidance to criteria Portfolio references 2.1 Manage the conflicts and demands of working within relational boundaries in independent practice Reflect on the difficulties in managing the boundaries of the counselling relationship in independent practice.
 Demonstrate your ability to respond appropriately to challenges and conflicts relating to relational boundaries in independent counselling work.
 Evidence in learning review, case presentations / discussions.